yxchoong/telegram-lottery-bot/README.md

 By clicking the command handler /toto, 6 numbers within the range of 0-50 will be generated.
 By clicking the command handler /4d, a 4 digit number will be generated.
-By clicking the command handler /news, users will be linked to the latest news about Singapore Pools.
-By clicking the command handler /sgpools, users will be linked to the Singapore Pools portal.
+By clicking the command handler /news, users will be linked to the latest news about Singapore Pools. \n By clicking the command handler /sgpools, users will be linked to the Singapore Pools portal.
 By clicking the command handler /help, all instructions will be provided to the user again.